 You may be interested in one of the many different specialty fields that are part of the chef occupation.
 Some specialty chefs include the following.

 - Executive chefs oversee the operations of the entire kitchen, including developing the menu, setting food quality standards, maintaining inventory and ensuring compliance with safety practices.

-- Head cooks, similar to an executive chef, often assist with menu development.
-Additional responsibilities include ensuring adequate staffing levels, maintaining food safety and processing accounting and payroll.
+- Head cooks, like an executive chef, often assist with menu development.
+Other duties include ensuring adequate staffing levels, maintaining food safety and processing accounting and payroll.